Binapani-Academy/academy-library/school/CBSE/Class-XII/English/Flamingo/Prose/md/lefl106.md

 9. Arthur Koestler: A Hungarian born British novelist, known for his novel Darkness at Noon.

-10. Louis Fischer: A well known American journalist and a writer of Mahatma Gandhi’s biography entitled The Life of Mahatma Gandhi.
+10. Louis Fischer: A well known American journalist and a writer of Mahatma Gandhi's biography entitled The Life of Mahatma Gandhi.
 The Oscar winning film Gandhi is based on this biographical account.

 ## About